 Workshop: Reduced Order Modeling (ROM) for Gravitational-Waves

 The idea for this workshop arose in a recent Face-to-Face meeting of the LIGO Virgo Collaboration Waveform subgroup of the Compact Binary Coalescences group.
+While some of the workshops will focus on LIGO/Virgo’s upcoming observing runs, we welcome participation from non-LVC members.

 - Dates: June 18 to 22, 2018